 Is the tip deduction worth claiming if NJ doesn't conform?

-Yes — always claim valid federal deductions.
-A NJ server with $22,000 in qualifying tips saves $4,840 federally (22% bracket).
+Yes - always claim valid federal deductions.
+A NJ server with $45,000 in wages and $22,000 in qualifying tips saves approximately $2,640 federally - the deducted tip income falls in the 10%/12% brackets at that income level, not the 22% bracket (see the worked example above).
 You will simply owe NJ income tax on the same $22,000.
 The result is a higher NJ effective rate relative to federal, requiring careful tracking and potentially higher NJ estimated payments.
 Document all tip income regardless.

 What action items does OBBBA create for 2026?